top of page

 A New Language

 These are the exact reasons why I want to document the journey I have been on thus far.
 While working with a therapist, I was able to learn a new language.
-The language of emotions.
+The language of emotions, being able to process many emotional experiences from my childhood I never felt safe to give words to.
 By understanding my journey, having a space to articulate what my past was like, I am now able to take ownership of it.
+Which in my opinion, is the true way to build authentic resilience.

 What once was impossible for me to do, to express my true emotions and opinions of my past and present, is now natural and a part of me.
 By sharing my past, articulating what I have experienced, my hope is that others who can relate will feel a sense of relief.